tourhunter-com/help-tourhunter-com/_articles-en/how_to_clone_price_list.md

 ---
-title: How to clone price-list?
+title: How to clone price list?
 layout: article
 excerpt: Part of a post
 category: net-rates